fight233/DThouse_cxd/README.md

 cmake .. -DJEMALLOC_ENABLED=true
 ```

-TDengine build script can detect the host machine's architecture on X86-64, X86, arm64, arm32 and mips64 platform.
+DThouse build script can detect the host machine's architecture on X86-64, X86, arm64, arm32 and mips64 platform.
 You can also specify CPUTYPE option like aarch64 or aarch32 too if the detection result is not correct:

 aarch64: